Our top pick for

 We're not expecting The Bancorp to pay a dividend over the next 12 months.

 The Bancorp, Inc. operates as the financial holding company for The Bancorp Bank that provides banking products and services in the United States.
-The company offers a range of deposit products and services, including checking, savings, money market, commercial, and retirement accounts.
+The company offers a range of deposit products and services, including checking, savings, money market, and commercial accounts.
 It also provides securities-backed lines of credit, insurance policy cash value-backed lines of credit, vehicle fleet and other equipment leasing, small business administration loans, and commercial mortgage-backed loans, as well as prepaid and debit cards.
-In addition, it offers private label banking; credit and debit card payment processing for independent service organizations; institutional banking; and internet banking services.
-The Bancorp, Inc. was founded in 1999 and is headquartered in Wilmington, Delaware.
+The company offers private label banking; credit and debit card payment processing for independent service organizations; institutional banking; and internet banking services.
+The Bancorp, Inc. was incorporated in 1999 and is headquartered in Wilmington, Delaware.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.